AndrewWPhillips/andrewwphillips.github.io/_posts/2023-08-13-go-ref-types.md

 The built-in `copy` function allows you to copy the _contents_ of slices, but this will not change the length of the destination slice.

 To get an exact copy of a slice you must create a new slice (with the same length and capacity) then copy over all the elements using a `for ... range` loop.
+This gives a _deeper_ copy but if does not recurse _**deep** into_ the slice contents - such as if the elements were pointers, slices, etc.

-Deep comparison of slices are typically done manually, though the standard library does provide `bytes.Equal` for comparing `byte` slices.
+Deep comparison of slices is typically done manually, though the standard library does provide `bytes.Equal` for comparing `byte` slices.

 Note: like for maps, Go 1.21 provides generic helpers: `slices.Clone`, `slices.Equal`, etc.